 Your Pills, Products and Cleaning Items May Be Abused

 "With substance abuse on the rise, three silent killers in the home are prescription pills, personal care products, and cleaning items," says Dr. Emily Eckstein, PSY.D, LMFT, and Executive Director of the Beach House Treatment Centers.
 "Prescription medications (benzodiazepines, opiates), personal care items (certain hairsprays, pain relief sprays, nail polish removal), and certain cleaning sprays (computer duster, white board cleaner, spray adhesives) are commonly abused. "

-Recommendation: “Of note, if your loved ones are abusing some of the inhalants listed above, you might also notice the misuse of plastic bags, rags, and paper bags which are used in the process of huffing these items,” she warns.
-“While locking up many of these items from youngsters and teens is one form of safeguarding your home, early education is still the most effect method in educating youth.”
+The Rx: "Of note, if your loved ones are abusing some of the inhalants listed above, you might also notice the misuse of plastic bags, rags, and paper bags which are used in the process of huffing these items," she warns.
+"While locking up many of these items from youngsters and teens is one form of safeguarding your home, early education is still the most effective method in educating youth."

 Your Weight Set Could Harm You—Especially Parents

 "Lifting an ever-growing weight set raises the likelihood of lower back injuries over time," says Dr. Alex Wolfe, an upper cervical chiropractor.
 "Most young parents become less physically active with the birth of their child and deconditioned core musculature makes them more prone to these injuries."

 The Rx: Follow a sensible workout plan, including these 40 Great Exercises For Adding Muscle After 40.

 "In the United States, nearly one-in-four households risk having unsafe tap water to drink or their local municipal water systems have not been properly monitored for contaminants by federal law," according to Dr. Elena Villanueva of Modern Holistic Health.